gravitational/teleport/docs/3.2/admin-guide.md

 for your users, while the remaining ports should do TCP level forwarding, since Teleport will handle its own SSL on top of that with its own certificates.

+!!! tip "NOTE":
+    If you terminate TLS with your own certificate at a load balancer you'll need to Teleport with `--insecure`

 If your load balancer supports health checks, configure it to hit the `/webapi/ping` endpoint on the proxy.
 This endpoint will reply `200 OK` if the proxy is running without problems.